johnolinda/relationships-small-group-study/03-gods-workshop.md

 **DISCUSSION QUESTION:** *What is your dream for your relationships?*

-In all things, God has a purpose and design.
-God's purpose and design for relationships is to conform us to the image of Christ!
-Does this match with your dream?
+God has a purpose and plan for everything.
+God's purpose and plan for relationships is to make us more like Christ!
+Does this match your dream?

 ## God's Desire for Our Relationships

-We all have a dream for our relationships; and because our dream is often what we want, in the way we want, and at the time we want, it tends to lead to impatience, vengeance, lying, manipulation, envy, competition, disgust, hostility, or anger.
-Ephesians 4 shows us what God wants our relationships to be.
+We all have a dream for our relationships.
+Our dream is often what we want, in the way we want, and at the time we want.
+This leads to impatience, vengeance, lying, manipulation, envy, competition, disgust, hostility, or anger.
+Ephesians 4 shows us what God wants our relationships to be like.

-Paul urges us to live a life worthy of the calling we have received.
-Our lives should reflect this calling we have received!
-Specifically, Paul says it should show up in our relationships in the body of Christ.
-In other words, you can't take the Gospel seriously and not take your relationships seriously.

-As we consider this passage, ask yourself whether this is how you think about your relationships.
-It may be helpful to use this list to think about one particular relationship.
+Paul tells us to live a life worthy of the calling we have received.
+Our lives should reflect this calling!
+Paul says it should show up in our relationships in the body of Christ.
+If you care about the Gospel, then you care about your relationships.
+As we read Ephesians 4, ask yourself whether this is how you think about your relationships.
+It may be helpful to use this list to think about one relationship.

 ### Ephesians 4:1-6: A Call to Unity